Mehedi0101/synapse-client/README.md

-# Synapse – Frontend Web Application
+# Synapse – Student Alumni Networking Platform
 A modern, responsive, and intuitive user interface built with **React**, **Vite**, and **Tailwind CSS**.
 This repository contains the complete frontend of **Synapse**, a student–alumni networking platform designed to simplify communication, mentorship, job discovery, event management, and resource sharing.

 ---